ToniCzyrnik/ToniCzyrnik.github.io/content/blog/Ideas/Remote Studying and Working in Tallinn/index.md

 ## Population

 Tallinn experienced an extensive influx of Russian immigrants during the Soviet occupation (1944-1991).
-Whole new city districts were developed like Lasnamäe, which became the most populous district of Tallinn in the 1980s. *Today, about 50 % of the inhabits speak Estonian and about 46 % speak Russian as their native language.*
+Whole new city districts were developed like Lasnamäe,T which became the most populous district of Tallinn in the 1980s. *Today, about 50 % of the inhabits speak Estonian and about 46 % speak Russian as their native language.*

 <figure>
 	<img src="./plot.png" alt="" height=auto width="400"/>